TimLeach635/rpi-pal/README.md

 ### [GPIO](https://docs.rs/rppal/latest/rppal/gpio)

-To ensure fast performance, RPPAL controls the GPIO peripheral by directly accessing the registers through either `/dev/gpiomem` or `/dev/mem`.
+To ensure fast performance, rpi-pal controls the GPIO peripheral by directly accessing the registers through either `/dev/gpiomem` or `/dev/mem`.
 GPIO interrupts are configured using the `gpiochip` character device.

 #### Features